tayaee/cidrcomm/README.md

 3.2.3.2-3.2.3.254
 4.2.3.3-4.2.3.253

-// Find IP ranges that are found from file2 only
+// Find IPs or IP ranges that are found from file2 only
 % python app.py -1 in1.txt in2.txt
 1.2.3.8
 2.2.3.8

-// Find IP ranges that are found from file2 only
+// Find IPs or IP ranges that are found from file2 only
 % python app.py -2 in1.txt in2.txt
 1.2.3.1-1.2.3.3
 2.2.3.1-2.2.3.3